antoniaettorre/stunning_doodle/README.md

 To visualize a Knowledge Graph with Stunning Doodle, it is sufficient to upload the file defining your RDF graph in [Turtle](https://www.w3.org/TR/turtle/) or [N-Triples](https://www.w3.org/TR/n-triples/) syntax through the menu "Upload Graph" on the left of the page (1).
-Examples of KGs to visualize can be found in the directory `examples/KGs`.
+Examples of KGs to visualize can be found in the directory `examples/KGs` located on [Zenodo](https://doi.org/10.5281/zenodo.5769191).
 The corresponding graph representation will be shown in the central area of the page (2).
 The name of the uploaded file is shown in the bottom right corner (3).
 On the left, we find additional menus listing the namespace defined for the RDF graph (4), providing general